Meet Me in St. Louis: Production

 The film is based on "The Kensington Stories", a series of sentimental family stories by Sally Benson that appeared in The New Yorker in 1942 and later in novel form as Meet Me in St. Louis.
 Shortly after the publication of the stories, Arthur Freed, who had enjoyed previous success with Judy Garland in MGM musicals, convinced studio head Louis B. Mayer to purchase the film rights for $25,000, and Benson was also hired to work on the screen adaptation.
 The idea for the film was also inspired by Life with Father, a nostalgic family play that had been running on Broadway to great success and acclaim since 1939.

 While Freed and his writers developed the script, director Vincente Minnelli, whose background was in set and costume design, prepared the film's design.
 Minnelli worked with designer Lemuel Ayers on set design and with art director E. Preston Ames to capture the evocative quality of paintings by Thomas Eakins, a popular artist and illustrator at the time in which the story takes place.

-A staff of six writers worked with Benson to capture the essence of her stories.
+A staff of six writers worked with Benson to capture the essence of her stories, including Doris Gilbert, who had worked with Benson previously.
 Freed hired the husband-and-wife team of Victor Heerman and Sarah Mason in mid-1942 to add an element of intrigue to the script.
 They introduced a blackmail plot involving Esther Smith, which Freed found inappropriate, so he tasked staff writer William Ludwig, a specialist in adolescent romance, to excise the blackmail plot and weave courtship stories into the screenplay.
 By February 1943, Freed was satisfied with Ludwig's script and distributed copies around MGM and to the principal cast members.
 However, Garland was dissatisfied with the script, feeling its plot to be weak and her character too juvenile.
 Mayer agreed, and Freed brought in a pair of writers to revise Ludwig's script who added the storyline of the family's looming move to New York.
 Freed liked the changes but Garland remained unhappy with the script.